-- 1. Please provide an overview of any Responsible Ownership/ Stewardship strategy that your business follows. - 2.
+- 1. Please provide an overview of any Responsible Ownership/Stewardship strategy that your business follows. - 2.
 Please provide an overview of how ESG is integrated into your business. - 3.
 Does your business have a policy of excluding any companies or sectors from all strategies managed?
 If yes, please provide further details. - 4.
 What improvements (if any) have been made over the past 12 months within your business to the points highlighted in the previous questions?

 The questions are intentionally standardised to three core areas so a fair assessment can be made.
-We work with all fund groups in our rating universe to obtain statements in response to four questions that help our advisory clients understand how each fund group is approaching ESG and so aid better discussions and decisions with their clients.
+We are now working with all fund groups in our rating universe to obtain statements in response to these questions which will help our advisory clients understand how each fund group is approaching ESG and so aid better informed discussions and decisions with their clients.

-To ensure complete transparency and maintain our impartiality these words are quoted verbatim from the respective fund group, we do not amend or edit them.
-This is important because it means that we prevent any potential for misrepresentation and it also allows the fund group to control and drive their own ESG policy and approach, which we feel is central to delivering transparency and clarity in line with FCA guidance.
+To ensure complete transparency and maintain our impartiality these words will be quoted verbatim from the respective fund group, we will not amend or edit them.
+This is important because it means that we prevent any potential for misrepresentation and it also allows the fund group to control and drive their own ESG policy and approach which we feel is central to delivering transparency and clarity in line with the FCA guidance.